What Is Sous Vide?Last updated on 4/5/2023

 Cooking Pork Using Sous Vide

-Sous vide is also a great method for cooking pork chops and roasts or tougher cuts like pork belly and pork shoulder.
+You can also use the sous vide method to easily cook pork chops and roasts or tougher cuts like pork belly and pork shoulder.
 Cooking pork sous vide-style will even eliminate chewy or tough spots in your meat.
 For recommended times and temperatures when cooking pork sous vide, check out the table below:

 |Chops||Rare||136 degrees F||1 hour|